mcclaskey/batch_fslstats/README.md

 python compile_fsl_data.py
 ```

-A dialogue box will now open and you will now need to select the .csv file you created in step 1.
-Select the file and press ok.
+A file selection dialogue box will now open.
+Select the .csv file you created in step 1 and press ok.

-Wait while the files are created.
-When it is done you will have a .csv file in the same directory as the input file.
-The output file's name will be prepended with the date/time and appended with '*_compiled'.
+Wait while fslstats is called and the output is compiled.
+When it is done you will have a .csv file in the same directory as the input .csv file.
+The output file's name will be be the same as the input filename but will have a timestamp and the suffix '*_compiled'.